 Systemic Live is a new web application that lets you visualize real radial velocity datasets from telescopes all around the world, and try to fit them with a planetary system model.
 Systemic Live is great for students, teachers and enthusiasts, and is completely free to use.
-It works best on the Google Chrome browser, or any other modern browser.
+It works best on any modern browser.

 Tutorials and Resources

 - 51 Pegged: Rediscovering the first exoplanet with Systemic Live is an introductory tutorial.
 It comprises a walkthrough of the web app and a simple exercise: discovering the exoplanet around the star 51 Peg.